Additive and Multiplicative Coinvariant Spaces of Weyl Groups in the Light of Harmonics and Graded Transfer: Multiplicative -Harmonics

 \section{Multiplicative $\weyl$-Harmonics}

-Let $\weyl$ be a Weyl group with Weight lattice $\Weights=\Z\fweight{1}\oplus\ldots\oplus\Z\fweight{n}$, where $\fweight{i}$ are the fundamental weights of the corresponding root system.
+Let $\weyl$ be a Weyl group of a crystallographic root system with fundamental weights $\fweight{i}$ and $\Weights=\Z\fweight{1}\oplus\ldots\oplus\Z\fweight{n}$ be the weight lattice.
 In analogy to \Cref{thm_additive_harmonics}, we show in the present section that the multiplicative coinvariant space can also be understood as a space of harmonics.